Introduction to the Art Market

 We'll also look at strategies for identifying emerging artists and building a unique collection of contemporary art.

 - Practical Advice: Negotiating the Institutions of the Art World

 You'll be able to critically discuss and evaluate art.
 What's more, you'll have identified your own areas of interest and goals within contemporary art practice and be aware of key artists and movements.

 Anyone wishing to learn more about the contemporary art market.
 Perhaps you are a collector or are considering starting a contemporary art collection?
 This course could lead you on a career path to curating, arts administration or gallery management.

 Pil and Galia Kollectiv are London based artists, writers and curators working in collaboration.

 Their work addresses the legacy of modernism and explores avant-garde discourses of the twentieth century and the way they operate in the context of a changing landscape of creative work and instrumentalised leisure.
 They have had solo shows at , New Zealand , S1 Artspace, Sheffield, 2008 and The Showroom Gallery, London, 2007.

 They have also presented live work at the Herzliya Biennial, the Berlin Biennial] and the Montreal Biennial as well as at Kunsthall Oslo Arnolfini, Bristol and Late at Tate.

-They are lecturers in Fine Art at the University of Reading, as well as teaching at London Metropolitan University, Camberwell College of Arts and Hertfordshire University.
-The are also the directors of project space xero, kline & coma and they are the London editors of Art Papers magazine.
+They are lecturers in Fine Art at the University of Reading, the Royal College of Art and the CASS School of Art.
+The are also the directors of project space xero, kline & coma.

 Please bring the following materials with you on the first day: